tfushimi/pricing/README.md

 # pricing

-A C++20 library for pricing exotic and structured derivatives using Monte Carlo simulation.
+A C++20 library for pricing exotic and structured derivatives using Monte Carlo simulation, with Python bindings via pybind11.

 ## Project Structure